 - Organizations (aka federated funds), such as a community chest, that are supported by the public

-- Some private foundations that distribute the contributions they receive to public charities.
-Some private operating foundations.
+- Some private foundations that distribute the contributions they receive to public charities, and some private operating foundations

 Charitable tax deductions are not allowed for contributions to an individual, a foreign government, international charities, political parties, political campaigns, social welfare organizations, commonly known as 501(c)(4), or political action committees.